moble/quaternionic/README.md

-# Similar packages
+# Related packages

-Packages with similar features available on pypi include
+Packages with some quaternion features available on pypi include

-  * numpy-quaternion (aka quaternion, but renamed on pypi)
+  * numpy-quaternion (a.k.a. quaternion, but renamed on pypi)
   * clifford (very powerful; more general geometric algebras)
   * pyquaternion (many features; pure python; no acceleration)
   * quaternions (basic pure python package; no acceleration; specialized for rotations only)